 "The brain is wired for novelty," says Catherine Thompson, PhD, author and editor of the textbook Prevention Practice and Health Promotion.
 "In a paper or presentation, then, providing the audience with a unique, creative twist—an element of surprise—not only catches attention but engages the brain to make meaning instead of just interpreting words."

 Original metaphors, analogies, and stories help establish such cognitive engagement.
-As the infographic How Does Writing Affect Your Brain? suggests, clichés and other banalities "have become so familiar to our brains that they are interpreted as words" but nothing more.
+Clichés and other banalities have become so familiar to our brains that they are interpreted as words but nothing more.
 They may not even be heard.
 Trite or overused phrases, in other words, are as old as the hills and not likely to send listeners and readers to hog heaven.
 But when you create something new and unusual to which the audience can connect, the brain fires up.

 One study looked at what happens in the brains of storytellers and listeners when a story is told.
 Of their results, the researchers explain that "Communication is a shared activity resulting in a transfer of information across brains … during successful communication, speakers' and listeners' brains exhibit joint, temporally coupled, response patterns.
 Moreover, more extensive speaker-listener neural couplings result in more successful communication."

 Thus one measure of success in communication is the extent to which the listener's brain activity mirrors the storyteller's.

 A narrative does offer novelty to secure the brain's attention.
 But even more crucially, the creative elements that stories contain supply a way for the brains of audience members to sync with that of the teller.